DataDog/chaos-controller/docs/testing.md

 Delete the manager pod to use the new image `kubectl delete pod -l control-plane=controller-manager`

+## Running tests

+Run `make test` to run the test suite.
+This will also generate all the require boilerplate code.

 ## Manual verification

 With `minikube` and the `controller-manager` running we can start our chaos experiments.
 We included a sample application which can be used for verification.